Codium-ai/pr-agent/CONFIGURATION.md

 ```
 Then when a new PR is opened, PR-Agent will run the `describe` tool with the above parameters.

-Note that a local `.pr_agent.toml` file enables you to edit and customize the default parameters of any tool, not just the ones that are run by default.
+Note that a local `.pr_agent.toml` file enables you to edit and customize the default parameters of any tool, not just the ones that are run automatically.

 #### Online usage
-For online usage (calling tools by comments on a PR), just add `--config_path=<value>` to any command, to edit a specific configuration value.
+For online usage (calling tools by comments on a PR like `/ask ...`), just add `--config_path=<value>` to any command, to edit a specific configuration value.
 For example if you want to edit `pr_reviewer` configurations, you can run:
 ```
 /review --pr_reviewer.extra_instructions="..." --pr_reviewer.require_score_review=false ...